Run SSH terminal

 Prepare to work in the SSH Terminal

-- Deployment server: select this option to have the commands in the SSH Terminal executed on the local or remote Web server accessible through one of the server access configurations.
-From the drop-down list, choose the server access configuration that specifies the destination environment and the settings to establish connection to it.
+SSH configuration: select this option to have the commands in the SSH Terminal executed on the local or remote Web server accessible through one of the SSH configurations.

-- If the desired server access configuration does not appear in the drop-down list, click the link Configure Servers, and define one in the Deployment page.
-For details, see the Configuring Synchronization with a Remote Host section.
+If the desired SSH configuration does not appear in the list, click the Set up configurations link, and define one in the SSH Configurations page.

-- From the Default encoding drop-down list, select the desired encoding to be used in the SSH terminal.
+From the Default encoding list, select the desired encoding to be used in the SSH terminal.

-- Depending on the connection settings, defined in the
+Depending on the connection settings, defined in on the Settings/Preferences dialog (Ctrl+Alt+S), the following types of behavior are possible:page of the

-- If the option Select server on every run has been selected, PhpStorm will show a pop-up list to choose the desired server access configuration from.
+If the Select SSH configuration on every run option has been selected, PhpStorm will show a list to choose the desired SSH configuration from.